raspberrypilearning/pixel-pet/worksheet.md

 	y = (2014, 2014, 0) # Yellow
 	e = (0, 0, 0) # Empty
 	```

-	The numbers used here inside the brackets are `RGB` values or `Red, Green and Blue` values.
+	The numbers used here inside the brackets are `RGB` values, or `Red, Green and Blue` values.
 A mixture of these colours make different colours.
-The higher the number the more of that colour it will contain.
-For example: `(255, 0, 0)` would make a solid red colour, whereas `(0, 255, 0)` would create a vivid green colour.
+The higher the number, the more of that colour it will contain.
+For example, `(255, 0, 0)` would make a solid red colour, whereas `(0, 255, 0)` would create a vivid green colour.

 	You can change these numbers in your code to get the colours that you want.

-1. Next use a `list` to store your pixel pet design like this:
+1. Next, use a `list` to store your pixel pet design like this:

 	```python
 	pet1 = [